YuncongMa/pNet/Python/README.md

-# This is a brief description of the Python version of pNet
+# This is a brief description for the Python version of pNet

 * It is designed to carry out the pNet setup and computation, consistent to the MATLAB version with GUI.